OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Components
 ----------

-In the previous section, three component models were given that comprise a vehicle model that can simulate its performance.
+Previously three component models were given that comprise a vehicle model that can simulate its performance.
 These models have all been implemented as OpenMDAO components written in Python.
 This section will examine these components.